BRIEF-Hamee announces business alliance with Lancers

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it formed a business alliance for cooperation of new service with Lancers Inc on Aug.
-9
+* Says it formed a business alliance with Lancers Inc on June 8

+* Says the two companies to cooperate on effective utilization of management resources of each other

 Further company coverage: (Beijing Headline News)